 Of the three, El Cazador has the lowest production values, which is still fairly good (because it’s Bee Train) but there are some perceptible dips in the animation during certain action sequences.
 (And said action sequences are few and far between, in the first place.)
 Nothing that a casual fan would notice, probably, but it’s there.

-The biggest low-point of El Cazador is L.A.
+The biggest low-point of El Cazador is the character L.A. who functions as a sort-of minor antagonist for Ellis and Nadie.
 The other two series had male characters who ranged from forgettable to vaguely sympathetic to annoying but necessary.
 However, L.A. in El Cazador is annoying and unnecessary.
 He basically just stalks Ellis throughout their journey, sexually assaults (kisses) her once in her sleep, and has several mental breakdowns over how Ellis hates him.
 I guess at one point he tells Ellis a bit about their shared history?
 But this information is reiterated by first Nadie and then Blue Eyes, so L.A. is wholly unnecessary to this.
-Basically the sole reason for his existence is to bring Ellis and Nadie closer together, and while I can appreciate that it’s the creepy straight dude being the third wheel and helping close the gap between the lesbians instead of the other way around, L.A. being a creepy stalker is just too much.
+Basically the sole reason for his existence is to bring Ellis and Nadie closer together, and while I can appreciate that it’s the creepy straight dude being the third wheel and helping close the gap between the lesbians instead of the other way around, his every appearance on screen still feels like a chore to sit through.
 Every episode with L.A. in it is one more episode I wish that L.A. would just die and put me out of my misery.

 Actually, the entire “plot”/central mystery feels just like this: window dressing.
 There’s a shadowy organization unrelated to the main villain who operate as observers of Ellis.
 Its role is explained and the members do things for like an episode or two and then nothing else.
 Ellis’s true nature is explained, and then she learns to control her powers, and that’s it!
 Ricardo and Lirio, two major side characters, show up to help the protagonists occasionally, but nothing about them is actually explained.
 (I think Ricardo mentioned he had a wife once?
 And that Lirio isn’t his actual daughter.
 And that’s it.)
 And while the beginning of the series seem to hint at some exploration of Nadie’s backstory, this idea is unceremoniously dropped and never mentioned again.
 (Apparently she was a waitress at one point before she became a bounty hunter, but that’s literally all you learn about her.)